lfarroco/verbo-lang/README.md

 ## How it works

-The compiler works by collecting all .md files within the `source` directory and providing it to an LLM, alongside a template code structure that follows these key rules, among others:
+The compiler works by collecting all .md files within the `source` directory and providing them to an LLM, alongside a template code structure that follows these key rules:

 - the program must be self-contained
 - the program receives as parameters: